DMOJ/docs/docs/judge/problem_format.md

 ```

 ## Parameters
-- `case` is a `TestCase` object. `case.points` is the case's point value.
+`case` is a `TestCase` object.
+- `case.position` is an integer, the current test case with a zero-based index.
 - `process` is a `Popen`-like object with which the grader may interact. `process.stdin` is a file-like object representing the submission's `stdin` handle, and `process.stdout` wraps the process' `stdout`.
 Input is given to the process through `process.stdin` and output is typically read from `process.stdout`.
+(No it's not)
-- `case_input` is a buffer containing the contents of the `in` file specified for the current case in `init.json`.
+- `case.input_data()` is a buffer containing the contents of the `in` file specified for the current case in `init.yml`.
 May be empty, if no case input file was specified.
-- `case_output` is a buffer containing the contents of the `out` file specified for the current case in `init.json`.
+- `case.output_data()` is a buffer containing the contents of the `out` file specified for the current case in `init.yml`.
 May be empty, if no case output file was specified.
-- `point_value` is an integer, the max points that can be awarded for the current testcase.
+- `case.points` is an integer, the max points that can be awarded for the current testcase.

 ## Returns
 A `Result` object (`from dmoj.result import Result`).
 A result object has a `result_flag` field that stores a mask defining the current testcase result code. `proc_output` contains the string that will be displayed in the partial output pane.